-If you are in the process of mobilizing a WFH network, here are 5 key strategies to ensure your corporate network also gets the protection it needs.
+If you are in the process of mobilizing a remote workforce culture, here are 5 key strategies to ensure your corporate network also gets the protection it needs.
 A little extra attention now could save you a lot of disruption in the future.

 Provide Basic Training and Security Orientation

-Remote working can be as secure as working from the office providing everyone takes their responsibilities seriously and are equipped with the knowledge they need.
+Remote working can be as secure as working from the office providing everyone takes their responsibilities seriously and is equipped with the knowledge they need.

 Even if you already deploy remote workers in your organization, now could be a good time to audit your security protocols and ensure adequate training is in place.

 Every business will be different so you will need to decide which elements of cybersecurity are most important to your workforce.
 Most businesses should incorporate phishing awareness since this is sure to be a key tactic used by cybercriminals during this period.